blackhillsinfosec/FreeLabFriday_Labs/Decks/CORE_v3.1/IC/labs/Evilginx/Evilginx.md

 ![image](./attachments/img11.png)

-Indeed, if we open the developer tools and navigate to the `Storage` panel, we will see under the `Cookies` field our session cookie with the name `training_session`.
+Indeed, if we open the developer tools and navigate to the `Storage` panel, we will see under the `Cookies` tab our session cookie with the name `training_session`.

 ![image](./attachments/img12.png)